Emna1209/blob/README.md

 3-
 /loan_strategies/main.py
-Useful to show the advantage of a prosac loan over the classical loan
+Useful to show the advantage of a prosac loan over the classical loan 4-
+/grace_effect/interface.py
+Useful to generate data and view how it works with loans, then map the evolution of budget

 --> loan_comparison, prasoc_impact are not useful right now
 --> no need to look at core